The LA riots were a rude awakening for Korean-Americans

 In Ahn's congressional race, UCR Professor Chang sees the progression of Korean-American engagement, although he says, "we have a long way to go."
 Only one Korean-American is in California statewide office and if Ahn loses, Congress will remain at zero representation for the community.

 Twenty-five years after Lee's gas station burned down, he is once again a businessman in Koreatown.
-He has since served as an LA planning commissioner, and calls members of the Latino and African-American communities his friends and colleagues.
+He has since served as an LA-area planning commissioner, and calls members of the Latino and African-American communities his friends and colleagues.

 Lee believes he managed to come back from the ashes because of one act by the community, a day after the fire that destroyed his business.
 Lee remembers that for some reason, perhaps out of shock, he began to pointlessly sweep the debris around the shell of the gas station.